Customer Data Backup Policy – Ending 18th August 2017 at 23:59

 Physical Locations of Data Storage

-- Disaster Recovery Site (DRS) – Here, data is stored on our own equipment, housed in a locked cabinet in a dedicated, locked environment at One Central Park, Manchester.
+- Disaster recovery Site (DRS) – Here, data is stored on our own equipment, housed in a locked cabinet in a dedicated, locked environment at Node4, Wakefield.

 Customer Data Backup